lizmat/paths/README.md

   * :recurse

-The named argument `:recurse` accepts a boolean value to indicate whether subdirectories that did **not** match the `:dir` specification, should be investigated as well.
-By default, it will not.
+Flag.
+The named argument `:recurse` accepts a boolean value to indicate whether subdirectories that did **not** match the `:dir` specification, should be investigated as well for other **directories** to recurse into.
+No files will be produced from a directory that didn't match the `:dir` argument.

+By default, it will not recurse into directories.

   * :follow-symlinks